deta/cloud-docs/docs/Lib.md

 #### Returns

-`put` returns a promise which resolves to the item on a successful put, otherwise it returns `null`.
+`put` returns a promise which resolves to the item on a successful put, otherwise it throws an Error.

 </TabItem>
 <TabItem value="py">